polterguy/ingen/README.md

-Since I thought it was a nice specification and use case for [Phosphorus Five](https://github.com/polterguy/phosphorusfive), I chose to finish it after the contest was done, and implement a working example of a Theme Park _"kiosk"_ system, intended to run on either fullscreen touch screen _"kiosks"_, and/or be launched through usage of QR codes inside a Theme Park.
+Since I thought it was a nice specification and use case for [Phosphorus Five](https://github.com/polterguy/phosphorusfive), I finished it after the contest was done, and implemented a working example of a Theme Park _"kiosk"_ system, intended to run on either fullscreen touch screen _"kiosks"_, and/or be launched through usage of QR codes inside a Theme Park.
 The system is created with the intentions of not being publicly available on the general internet, but rather accessible through the LAN of some Theme Park.